Floydlang/floyd/Notes/Floyd code.markdown

 * string serialize(T a)
 * T T.deserialize(string s)

-The order of the members inside the struct or collection is important for equal() etc.
+# IDEAS

+	### fixed_size_vector

 ### About structs
 Structs are the central building blocks for data in Floyd.
 They are used for structs, classes, tuples.
 They are always value classes and immutable.
-Internally instances are shared.
+Internally, instances are shared to conserve memoryt and performance.

+The order of the members inside the struct or collection is important for equal() etc.

+You can chose to name members or not.
+An unnamed member can be accessed using its position in the struct: first member is 0.

 	struct song1 {
 		float length = 0;